 The Department currently has about 450 undergraduate majors and 220 undergraduate minors.
 Our students can choose to be generalists in history or concentrate in a specific area such as Global History, European History or American History.
 Others elect to follow combined majors in History/Foreign Languages or History/Classics.
 We also offer a highly acclaimed History Education program that trains future middle and school teachers and has been selected by national accrediting agencies as a model for Universities throughout the country.

 The History Graduate Program is one of the largest in the College of Arts and Sciences.
 About 70 graduate students are currently pursuing either the M.A. or the Ph.D. in history.
-In addition to nationally recognized strengths in American and European history, the Department hosts the distinguished Hagley Program in Capitalism, Technology, and Culture and the American Civilization Program which is an important locus for material culture studies.
+In addition to nationally recognized strengths in American and European history, the Department hosts the distinguished Hagley Program in the History of Capitalism, Technology, and Culture and the American Civilization Program which is an important locus for material culture studies.